plenoptic-org/plenoptic/docs/install.rst

 Installing with pip
 -------------------

-Wile ``conda`` handles both virtual environment management **and** package installation, ``pip`` only installs packages; you'll need to use some other system to manage your virtual environment.
+While ``conda`` handles both virtual environment management **and** package installation, ``pip`` only installs packages; you'll need to use some other system to manage your virtual environment.
 You can use ``conda`` to manage your virtual environment and ``pip`` to install packages, but note that when using pip with a conda environment, all pip commands should come after all the conda commands (e.g., you shouldn't run ``conda install matplotlib`` after ``pip install plenoptic``), because conda is unaware of any changes that pip makes.
 See `here <https://www.anaconda.com/blog/using-pip-in-a-conda-environment>`_ for more details.

 In order to avoid this problem, here we'll use python's built-in `venv <https://docs.python.org/3/library/venv.html>`_ to manage the virtual environment with ``pip``.